Aakash Repeater Courses

 Answer:

 The usage of particular alphabets is only meant for convenience.
 Generally, the character is shown by the first letter of a particular trait, and a different case of the same letter is used to show the contrasting character.
-Conventionally, a capital letter depicts the dominant trait, and the lower case letter depicts the recessive trait.
+Conventionally, a capital letter depicts the dominant trait, and a lowercase letter depicts the recessive trait.

 Question:10